 The subclavian arteries are the two major arteries of the upper chest, located below the collar bone.
 These arteries receive blood from the aorta and supply blood to your arms.
 The angioplasty and stent process is the same as mentioned above.

-The carotid arteries are the arteries which supply blood to your brain.
+The carotid arteries are the arteries that supply blood to your brain.
 There are two of these arteries, one on either side of your neck.
 Carotid artery disease is the narrowing of these arteries.
-If these arteries become blocked a stroke can occur.
-Carotid artery stenting while a newer treatment option, is less invasive than carotid endarterectomy.
-Carotid angioplasty and stenting is performed the same way as coronary angioplasty and stenting.
+If these arteries become blocked, a stroke can occur.
+Carotid artery stenting, while a newer treatment option, is less invasive than carotid endarterectomy.
+Carotid angioplasty and stenting are performed the same way as coronary angioplasty and stenting.

 This procedure replaces the heart valve by going through the groin.

 A procedure called transcatheter mitral valve repair (TMVR) with MitraClip is used to stop blood from flowing backward into the heart when the patient's mitral valve fails to close completely.

 Patients with blocked arteries in their legs may experience ulcers or wounds that aren't healing or discomfort from walking that limits their ability to do so.
 The poor blood flow from these blockages increases the risk of amputation.
 Historically, the Upstate New York region has high amputation rates - we're working to change that.
 We take the most aggressive approach regionally to saving limbs, working closely with the Wound Healing Center at St. Anne's Community, the Wound Care Center at United Memorial Medical Center, and our exceptional Vascular Surgery team.